ihnashchenka/TelegramBot/README.md

 4. Create a .env file in bot root directory.
 Put the following parameters there:
   `TELEGRAM_TOKEN=<your_bot_token>`
    `DATABASE_URL=postgres://<user>:<password>@<db_host>:<port>/<db_name>`

-Bot can be run locally in polling state.
-Code for polling mode can be found in bot.py
+The bot can be run both in polling and webhook mode.
+  `> bot.py [polling|webhook]`
+Mode parameter is required.
+Procfile is set up to run bot in webhook mode.

 ### Other info